utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 For CSV files, note the following:

-* If your CSV file contains numbers with preceding zeroes (for example, `000000345`) or phone numbers (for example, `+12125556709`), you'll need to adjust the data type in **Preview**.
+* If your CSV file contains numbers with preceding zeroes (for example, `000000345`) or phone numbers (for example, `+12125556709`), you'll need to specify the column type in **Preview**.
 Learn how in the next section.

-* If the numbers in your data file are larger than 15 digits, you'll need to format them as text in your spreadsheet program, so they're not truncated during import.
+* If the numbers in your data file are longer than 15 digits, you'll need to format them as text in your spreadsheet program, so they're not truncated during import.

 JSON files should be formatted as an array of key-value pairs.
 Each key is the name of a variable, and the value is the data to use within the request.